 With the introduction of new foods and babies undergoing significant growth spurts in short periods, it is rather difficult for parents to recognise if their baby’s stools are normal.
 The good news is that more often than not, baby stools that are different from normal do not present any cause for concern.
 Except when you find something unusual like baby poop with mucus or blood in the stool, most other conditions are normal or resolve on their own.
 Let us look at the likely changes that may occur and what you can do about it.

-Hard stool in babies isn’t unusual.
+Hard stool in babies isn’t unusual for the first six months.
 Your baby’s stool may resemble hard rocks, and he may find it very uncomfortable or painful when passing it.
 When this is the case, it is likely that your baby is constipated.
 Constipation is normal if it is a one-off incident.
-However, if this is a continuing concern and your baby is continuously constipated, it should be investigated further.
+However, if this is a continuing concern and your baby is continuously constipated, and cries while passing stool it should be investigated further.
 It could be caused by sensitivity to something in the baby’s diet and may require treatment.
 Consult a paediatrician if you need more guidance on dealing with constipation in babies.

 Babies who feed on breast milk have runny stools, and this isn’t concerning.
 However, if the stool is so runny that it cannot be contained in a diaper, your child may have an infection or an allergy.
 This type of diarrhoea is dangerous, as it can cause your dehydration in your baby and lead to loss of valuable nutrients.
 If loose stools continue several times a day and for more than a day, visit the doctor.
 You should also not delay medical treatments if there is blood in the stool when your baby is suffering from diarrhoea.